eamozheiko/HiLocus/README.md

 ### hilocus trans

-This is the main module which detect translocations from Hi-C data
+This is the main module that detects translocations from Hi-C data.

 Input for this module are files in .hic (highly recommended) or .pairs format: